 As part of its Media Fellowships Program, the Kaiser Family Foundation is organizing a series of webinars exclusively for journalists to address key aspects of the law, the implications for consumers, and strategies for connecting the dots for different audiences.Learn More

 Since 2011, the fellowship program has focused on the ways that different States are implementing The Affordable Care Act, and the implications of policy decisions for health care providers and patients.
 The fellowship program provides a week-long site visit and in-depth State-specific briefings for invited health and health policy journalists, with invitations tailored to the topics and issues addressed.
 Visit this page for information on the most recent site visits.Learn more about media fellowships

 Since 2010, the Kaiser Foundation has launched several projects focused on U.S. global health policy reporting by U.S. news organizations.
-These include an annual reporting fellowship program with GlobalPost and the Columbia University Graduate School of Journalism, a detailed review and report on the future of global health journalism, and a discussion with USAID Administrator Dr. Rajiv Shah co-sponsored by the Kaiser Foundation, the Nieman Foundation, and GlobalPost.Learn more about global health projects
+These include an annual reporting fellowship program with The GroundTruth Project (previously with GlobalPost) and the Columbia University Graduate School of Journalism, which provides an opportunity to engage and train young journalists as they research and report for a GlobalPost Special Report centered each year around a critical global health policy issue.
+More on the fellowship program can be found here and all coverage can be accessed on GlobalPost’s website.Learn more about global health projects

 Kaiser hosted a series of interactive web briefings exclusively for journalists on the key global health issues of 2014, featuring Kaiser global health policy staff and external experts.
 The series addressed the president's fiscal year 2015 budget request, key issues surrounding the International AIDS Conference in Melbourne, Australia in July 2014, and the global response to the Ebola outbreak in West Africa.